-Think about the amazing memories you’ve made in your current space; every home inevitably has memories attached to it.
+Think about the amazing memories you’ve made in your current space.
 Most sellers love the idea of passing their home onto a buyer who will love it as much as they did.

 You can increase your chances of winning a bidding war by including a personal letter to the seller with your offer.
 This costs nothing but can leave a lasting impression on the seller.
 Use these tips to write a great personal letter:

 - Include a few details about yourself.
 One of the biggest benefits of including a personal letter with your offer is that you can give the seller an idea of who you are as a person.
 Introduce yourself and your family in the opening body of your letter.
 This makes your offer more personal than just a set of numbers and can help the seller remember you when it’s time to choose an offer.